National Socialist Liberation Front: New NSLF

-Koehl expelled Tommasi from the Party in 1973, claiming that he was smoking marijuana and entertaining young women at party headquarters, as well as misusing party funds.
+Koehl expelled Tommasi from the Party in 1973, claiming that he was smoking marijuana and entertaining young women at the party headquarters, as well as misusing party funds.
 In 1974, Tommasi founded another National Socialist Liberation Front as a separate organization, which had virtually no connection to the original NSLF.
 The NSLF was reconstituted as a new organization on March 2, 1974, "in the presence of 43 National Socialist revolutionaries" in El Monte, California.
 Tommasi took many of his followers with him into the new organization.
 The NSLF claimed that they had taken most of the Los Angeles NSWPP's members, and said members of the NSWPP were at risk of being expelled for even talking to Tommasi.

 The NSLF took credit for several bombings, arsons, and shootings.
 They took credit for a teargassing of a February 1975 rally to re-open the Rosenberg case, and the bombing of the Socialist Workers Party (SWP) headquarters two days later.
 The NSLF had conflicted with the SWP.
 Interviewed, Tommasi said that he could not deny involvement in the bombing, though he also refused to say they were certainly involved.
 He admitted to the teargassing, which he called a success.
 In addition to targeting left-wingers, the NSLF also targeted the NSWPP unit that Tommasi had formerly run, which was still being operated out of his old house.
 The NSLF also bombed a left-wing bookstore.
 They repeatedly targeted the SWP.
 In response, the SWP criticized the police for failing to take action against the NSLF.
 The NSLF was modeled off of the New Left, and also relaxed the prohibition on some drugs.

 They declared war against the left-wing and what they called the "Jew capitalist U.S. government".
 There was a surface NSLF which numbered about forty, and a core group of members committed to lone wolf violence (about four people), who committed illegal acts.
 Some actions may have actually been perpetrated by an anti-Communist Cuban group who the NSLF had an alliance with, who Tommasi called the "provisional wing".
 Other members of the NSLF denied this.
 Most initial members were not committed to the violence of the party; Jeffrey Kaplan noted that "few [...] were sufficiently suicidal to act on Tommasi’s rhetoric".

 The NSLF opened a bookstore, The New Order Bookstore, which closed because the renter refused to renew the lease.
 Tommasi and the NSLF distributed propaganda, utilizing pictures showing destroyed buildings and images of the aftermath of terrorist targets.
 The NSLF had two periodicals: the National Socialist Review and the more well-known Siege.
 Units of the group were formed in Cincinnati, Buffalo, NY, Wilmington, Delaware and Louisiana.